 FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 Topology mapping is the visual representation of relationships among elements within a communications network.
-Topology maps can represent the physical location of network components, generally referred to as layer 1 mapping, or they can represent the transmission relationships among connected elements, referred to as layer 2 mapping, or they can represent the routing and traffic control aspects of a multi-node network, referred to as layer 3 mapping.
+Topology maps can represent the physical location of network components, generally referred to as layer 1 mapping, or they can represent the transmission relationships among corresponding elements, referred to as layer 2 mapping, or they can represent the routing and traffic control aspects of a multi-node network, referred to as layer 3 mapping.

-LogicMonitor’s topology mapping capabilities are focused on layer 2 and layer 3 mapping.
+LogicMonitor’s topology mapping capabilities are focused on layer 2 and layer 3 mappings.
 Specifically, the LogicMonitor platform leverages Link Layer Discovery Protocol (LLDP), Cisco Discovery Protocol (CDP), Border Gateway Protocol (BGP), Open Shortest Path First (OSPF), and Enhanced Interior Gateway Routing Protocol (EIGRP) to dynamically generate network topology maps that show how data flows among the many resources (switches, hosts, firewalls, routers, and other network components) in your environment.

-LogicMonitor takes an additive approach to generating topology maps.
-This approach initially shows only the relationships that are most relevant for the current task at hand, but can be expanded outward.
+LogicMonitor takes an additive approach to generate topology maps.
+This approach initially shows only the relationships that are most relevant for the current task at hand but can be expanded outward.
 For more information on creating, saving, and adding topology maps to your dashboards, see Mapping Page.

 The context that LogicMonitor’s topology mapping provides can be very beneficial to your monitoring operations, providing you with the ability to: